CBD for Labrador Retrievers: Joint Health & Beyond

 Mature Adults (4-7 Years)

 The prime years, but also when the first signs of age-related joint stiffness may appear.
-Labs in this age range often benefit from a moderate daily CBD dose for joint maintenance, especially if they are active sporting dogs or have a history of orthopedic issues.
+Labs in this age range often benefit from a moderate daily CBD supplement for joint maintenance, especially if they are active sporting dogs or have a history of orthopedic issues.

 Seniors (8+ Years)